Chris Benoit: World Wrestling Federation/Entertainment (2000–2007)

-The Radicalz and teaming with Chris Jericho (2000–2001)
+The Radicalz (2000–2001)

-Along with Guerrero, Saturn, and Malenko, Benoit debuted in the WWF as a stable that became known as The Radicalz.
+Benoit joined the World Wrestling Federation (WWF) near the end of its Attitude Era.
+Along with Guerrero, Saturn and Malenko, Benoit debuted in a stable that became known as the Radicalz.
 After losing their "tryout matches" upon entry, The Radicalz aligned themselves with WWF Champion Triple H and became a heel faction.
-Benoit quickly won his first title in the WWF just over a month later at WrestleMania 2000, pinning Chris Jericho in a triple threat match to win Kurt Angle's Intercontinental Championship.
-It was also in this time period that Benoit wrestled in his first WWF pay-per-view main events, challenging The Rock for the WWF Championship at Fully Loaded in July and as part of a fatal four-way title match at Unforgiven in September.
+At WrestleMania 2000 on April 2, Benoit pinned Chris Jericho in a triple threat match to win Kurt Angle's Intercontinental Championship.
+In Benoit's first WWF pay-per-view main events, he challenged The Rock for the WWF Championship at Fully Loaded on July 23 and in a fatal four-way match at Unforgiven on September 24.
 On both occasions Benoit appeared to have won the title, only to have the decision reversed by then-WWF commissioner Mick Foley due to cheating on Benoit's part.
-Benoit simultaneously entered into a long-running feud with Jericho for the Intercontinental title, with the two meeting at Backlash, Judgment Day and SummerSlam; Benoit winning all three matches.
-The feud finally culminated in Jericho defeating Benoit in a ladder match at the Royal Rumble in January 2001.
-Benoit won the Intercontinental title three times between April 2000 and January 2001.
+Benoit simultaneously entered into a lengthy feud over the Intercontinental title with Jericho, who he defeated at Backlash on April 30, Judgment Day on May 21 and SummerSlam on August 27.
+The feud culminated in Jericho defeating Benoit in a ladder match at Royal Rumble on January 21, 2001.
+Benoit won the title three times between April 2000 and January 2001.

-In early 2001, Benoit broke away from The Radicalz (who had recently reformed three months earlier) and turned face, feuding first with his former stablemates and then with Kurt Angle, whom he wrestled and lost to at WrestleMania X-Seven.
-He gained some amount of revenge after beating Angle in an "Ultimate Submission" match at Backlash.
-The feud continued after Benoit stole Angle's cherished Olympic Gold Medal.
-This culminated in a match at Judgment Day where Angle won a two out of three falls match with the help of Edge and Christian.
-In response, Benoit teamed up with his former rival Jericho to defeat Edge and Christian in that night's Tag Team Turmoil match.
+In early 2001, Benoit broke away from The Radicalz (who had recently reformed three months earlier) and turned face, feuding first with his former stablemates and then with Angle.
+Benoit lost to Angle at WrestleMania X-Seven on April 1, but defeated him in an "Ultimate Submission" match at Backlash on April 29.
+The feud continued after Benoit stole Angle's cherished Olympic Gold Medal, with Angle defeating Benoit at Judgment Day on May 20 in a two-out-of-three falls match with the help of Edge and Christian.
+In response, Benoit teamed up with his former rival Jericho to defeat Edge and Christian in that night's Tag Team Turmoil match to become the number one contenders to the WWF Tag Team Championship.

-The next night on Raw Is War, Benoit and Jericho defeated WWF Tag Team Champions Stone Cold Steve Austin and Triple H for their title.
-The pair used the win as a springboard to challenge Austin for his WWF Championship.
-Benoit got two title matches the following week, first losing in a manner similar to the Montreal Screwjob in Calgary and then losing in a close match in Benoit's hometown of Edmonton.
-However, Benoit injured his neck in a four-way TLC match that required surgery with Dr. Lloyd Youngblood.
-Despite this, he continued to wrestle until the King of the Ring, where he was pinned in a triple threat match versus Austin and Jericho.
+The next night on Raw Is War, Benoit and Jericho won the titles from Stone Cold Steve Austin and Triple H. On the May 24 episode of SmackDown!, Benoit suffered a legitimate neck injury in a four-way TLC match.
+Benoit challenged Austin for the WWF Championship on two occasions, first losing in a manner similar to the Montreal Screwjob in Calgary on the May 28 episode of Raw is War and then losing in a close match in Benoit's hometown of Edmonton on the May 31 episode of SmackDown!.
+Despite the neck injury, Benoit continued to wrestle until the King of the Ring on June 24, where he was pinned by Austin in a triple threat match for the WWF Championship also involving Jericho.
 Benoit missed the next year due to his neck injury, missing the entire Invasion storyline.